-When accessing the FM24C16, the user addresses 2,048 locations each with 8 data bits.
+When accessing the FM24C64, the user addresses 8,192 locations each with 8 data bits.
 These data bits are shifted serially.
-The 2,048 addresses are accessed using the two-wire protocol which includes a slave address (to distinguish other non-memory devices), a page address, and a word address.
-The word address consists of 8-bits that specify one of 256 addresses.
-The page address is 3-bits and so there are 8 pages each of 256 locations.
-The complete address of 11-bits specifies each byte address uniquely.
+The 8,192 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish other non-memory devices), and an extended 16-bit address.
+Only the lower 13 bits are used by the decoder for accessing the memory.
+The upper three address bits should be set to 0 for compatibility with larger devices in the future.

-Most functions of the FM24C16 are either controlled by the two-wire interface or are handled automatically by on-board circuitry.
 The access time for memory operation is essentially zero beyond the time needed for the serial protocol.
-That is, the memory is read or written at the speed of the twowire bus.
+That is, the memory is read or written at the speed of the two-wire bus.
 Unlike an EEPROM, it is not necessary to poll the device for a ready condition since writes occur at bus speed.
 That is, by the time a new bus transaction can be shifted into the part, a write operation will be complete.
 This is explained in more detail in the interface section below.

-Users expect several obvious system benefits from the FM24C16 due to its fast write cycle and high endurance as compared with EEPROM.
+Users expect several obvious system benefits from the FM24C64 due to its fast write cycle and high endurance as compared with EEPROM.
 However there are less obvious benefits as well.
-For example in a high noise environment, the fast write operation is less susceptible to corruption than an EEPROM since it is completed quickly.
+For example in a high noise environment, the fast-write operation is less susceptible to corruption than an EEPROM since it is completed quickly.
 By contrast, an EEPROM requiring milliseconds to write is vulnerable to noise during much of the cycle.

-Note that the FM24C16 contains no power management circuits other than a simple internal power-on reset.
-It is the user's responsibility to ensure that VCC is within data sheet tolerances to prevent incorrect operation.
+Note that the FM24C64 contains no power management circuits other than a simple internal power-on reset.
+It is the user's responsibility to ensure that VDD is within data sheet tolerances to prevent incorrect operation.